nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Sub-second deploy times `DX` { #ship }
-When you push out a new blog entry or a product release, something always goes wrong: Typos, wording issues, missing links, broken styling on mobile ... you name it.
+When you push out a new blog entry or a product release, something always goes wrong: Typos, wording issues, missing links, broken styling on mobile, ...
+You name it.
 In this situation, it's critical to have a fast shipping engine in place.
 You want to fix your errors before the next bunch of visitors arrives.

 This sort of hot deployment engine is an extension to a full-blown git-based deployment system with support for versioned pushes, rollbacks, and staging environments.